 For the taxpayer, the best part of being assigned an IRS revenue officer is that they are close by, focused on your case, and committed to swift resolution.
 Personal attention means that you have the chance to build a relationship with this person and help them better understand your tax situation.
 However, if you feel the revenue officer is acting in bad faith or treating you unfairly, you can try to escalate the situation to the Group Manager of your local IRS division for a more equitable arrangement.

 Ideally, a taxpayer with a tax liability would be able to work something out with the IRS before having to deal with an IRS revenue officer.
 But the good news is that, at this point, it’s still not too late to negotiate a mutually beneficial installment agreement or Offer in Compromise.
-Remember, these revenue officers are busy folks with large caseloads, so even though they’re aggressive, they want to come to a resolution as quickly as possible.
-So be polite, be honest, and work with the IRS to create a customized tax strategy that works for you.
+Remember, these revenue officers are busy folks with large caseloads.
+They want to quickly resolve delinquent tax liabilities, so they so use aggressive tactics.
+Use this desire to your advantage and you might be able to create a customized tax strategy that works for you.
+And, it’s always best to be polite and honest.

 Cons of Dealing With an IRS Revenue Officer